More Medications Facts

 Interesting facts

-• Alli is the first and only over-the-counter product for weight loss approved by the Food and Drug Administration.
+• Alli is the first and only over-the-counter weight loss pill approved by the FDA.